llnl/benchpark/docs/tutorial-101.rst

 This tutorial will guide you through using Benchpark to run a strong scaling experiment with the `Kripke benchmark <https://github.com/LLNL/Kripke>`_ on an AWS instance.

-It was last presented at the `International Conference on eScience (eScience)
+Recent presentations of this tutorial:

-<https://www.escience-conference.org/2025/>`_ on September 16, 2025.
-The event was a
+- September 3, 2025.
+Half-day tutorial at `Livermore's HPC Tutorials <https://hpcic.llnl.gov/tutorials/2025-hpc-tutorials>`_.
-half-day tutorial along with Ramble.
+- September 16, 2025.
+Half-day tutorial at `International Conference on eScience (eScience) <https://www.escience-conference.org/2025/>`_.

 .. image:: tutorial/eScience25-Tutorial-Slide-Preview.jpg
     :target: _static/slides/eScience25-Tutorial-Slides.pdf